prklmn/prklmn.github.io/patients.md

 ---
 title: Which Conditions do Physiatrists Treat?
-subtitle: ???
 ---

 Physiatrists diagnose and treat a large patient population with a wide variety of conditions.
-These conditions can be treated in the outpatient clinic setting and or the inpatient rehabilitation hospital setting.
+These conditions can be treated in the outpatient clinic setting and or the inpatient rehabilitation setting.
 Here are some of the most common conditions treated treated by physiatrists - this list is not exhaustive:

 ### Musculoskeletal disorders: